Overview

 Delete Project Token

-Revoke a project token.Project name
+Revoke a project token.string

 Role name